 If you have noticeable, prominent veins in your legs, veins that are bulging out, unsightly, and possibly painful, it’s likely they are varicose veins.
 Varicose veins are typically large, twisting visible veins on the legs.
 They’re formed when valves in the veins don’t close fully, allowing blood to pool below the valves, and forcing the veins to seek to branch out and bypass the malfunctioning valves.
 While many people believe they are just an aesthetic problem, they are actually an indicator of underlying venous disease.
 Over time, they get progressively worse, and can lead to more and more health problems, including extreme fatigue in the legs, skin ulcers, pain, and even blood clots that can be life-threatening.
 Therefore, it’s imperative to seek varicose vein treatment.
 You’ll want to visit a qualified, board-certified vein doctor, who can treat the underlying venous disease as well as the varicose vein symptoms.
-Top vein specialists use the newest varicose vein treatments, including Varithena sclerotherapy foam, VenaSeal, and radiofrequency ablation.
+Some of the top vein doctors use the newest varicose vein treatments, including Varithena sclerotherapy foam, VenaSeal, and radiofrequency ablation.
 These are all minimally-invasive treatments designed to collapse the walls of the veins that are malfunctioning, which results in rerouting of blood flow to other leg veins, and the disappearance of varicose veins.

 An Introduction to Prominent Veins in Legs

 Have you noticed prominent veins in your legs?
 Big veins that are popping out, bulging, or protruding from your skin?
 These can be minor and benign in some cases.
 However, more often, prominent veins in the legs are varicose veins.
 Varicose veins can be a serious health concern, as they are the exterior visible symptoms of underlying venous disease.
-Read on to learn more about varicose veins, how they are formed, the health problems they can cause, and why it’s important to seek varicose vein treatment from professional vein specialists.
+Read on to learn more about varicose veins, how they are formed, the health problems they can cause, and why it’s important to seek varicose vein treatment from professional vein doctors.

 Prominent Veins in Legs are Often Varicose Veins

 There is a difference between prominent veins in the legs and varicose veins.
 Not all veins that are visible through the skin are necessarily varicose veins.
-While it’s always best to let a professional make a determination, you can do a bit of self-diagnosis.
+While it’s always good to let a professional make a determination, you can do a bit of self-diagnosis.
 Varicose veins are characterized by long, big veins that look like a knotted rope, usually gnarly and twisted.
 They can be dark purple, blue, green, and/or red in color.
 If you are experiencing any kind of sensitivity, itching, or pain associated with any of these prominent veins, it’s almost guaranteed that they are varicose veins.

 What are Varicose Veins and How are they Formed?